 Small, H. (1973).
 Co-Citation in the Scientific Literature: A New Measure of the Relationship between Two Documents.
 Journal of the American Society for Information Science, 24, 265-269.

 **Thank you for this valuable suggestion.
-We included this reference in the new “Comparison of Prevalent Techniques” section, next to the first appearance of the term “co-citation” in the manuscript.
+We have included this reference in the new “Comparison of Prevalent Techniques” section (see highlighted text above), next to the first appearance of the term “co-citation” in the manuscript on p.
+5:

+After defining the search and constructing the dataset, bibliometric analysis can be used to explore various types of relationships between publications, including citation, co-authorship, co-citation (two publications that cite the same source, see Small [1973]),

 In the "Data and Methods" section, the authors introduced the method of extracting relevant results on "organizing" and the software used but omitted details about the data analysis method, such as the co-occurrence map.

 **Thank you for pointing out this gap in the exposition of the methodological details.
 We consequently added information about the data analysis method in the Data and Methods section.
-Specifically, we added a subsection entitled “Maps Analysis,” where we indicate that we follow common practice in the field by manually labeling the clusters in terms of themes in both the co-occurrence and the co-citation maps based on observing the list of terms/references in each cluster and their frequencies, as well as more details on the analysis method.
+Specifically, we have added a subsection titled “Maps Analysis,” (p.
+10) where we indicate that we follow common practice in the field by manually labeling the clusters in terms of themes in both the co-occurrence and the co-citation maps based on observing the list of terms/references in each cluster and their frequencies, as well as more details on the analysis method.

 Is there a missing subsection title after the "Results" section?
 The content related to Figure 1 appears to be unassigned to any specific section.

 **Thank you for pointing this inconsistency.
-We added a subtitle “Thematic Analysis” below the Results section’s title.
+We have added a subtitle “Thematic Analysis” below the title of the Results section (p.
+11).

 Regarding Figure 1, the robustness of the clustering is called into question, particularly as the purple nodes appear dispersed and mixed with nodes from other clusters.

 **We appreciate this comment and agree that the mapping and clustering technique merits more details in the manuscript.
-We therefore added a paragraph that discusses VOSViewer’s mapping and clustering techniques and refers readers to sources that provide a detailed description of the mathematical methods behind these techniques.
+We therefore have added a paragraph (p.
+6) that discusses VOSviewer’s mapping and clustering techniques and refers readers to sources that provide a detailed description of the mathematical methods behind these techniques.
 In that paragraph, we note that VOSviewer implements a resolution parameter to determine the number of color classifications (clusters) in the maps.
 The larger the value of this parameter, the larger the number of clusters in the map.
-When this parameter is set to the default setting of 1.0, as in our study, then the clustering equation reduces to the popular and well-known modularity function introduced by Newman and Girvan (2004).
+When this parameter is set to the default setting of 1.0, as in our study, the clustering equation reduces to the popular and well-known modularity function introduced by Newman and Girvan (2004).
 However, users can choose to adjust the resolution parameter within VOSviewer’s interface to obtain the level of cluster resolution most useful for their research needs.
-We also document that several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and Van Eck 2018; Waltman, van Eck, and Noyons 2010).
+We also document that several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and van Eck 2018; Waltman, van Eck, and Noyons 2010).

 Additionally, we note here that VOSviewer’s algorithm prioritizes representing relationships by distances between nodes rather than by the clusters that are associated with nodes.
-This prioritization was chosen because it represents relationships more accurately, but it may result in clusters that are scattered or intermixed with other clusters.
+This prioritization was chosen because it represents relationships more accurately, but it may result in clusters that are scattered or intermingled with other clusters.